Violence in Our Schools

 Wednesday, September 10, 1980

 Today, school officials were in the school's cavernous auditorium to register students for classes.
 Most of the students in the auditorium were new students, but a few were returning dropouts.
-There were four guidance counselors, four teachers and an administrator in the auditorium supervising the students.
+There were four guidance counselors, four teachers, and an administrator in the auditorium supervising the students.
 Sitting in the front row on the right side of the room was 16-year-old Adrian "Ajax" Precia and his friends.
 They were passing around a .25-caliber pistol.
 It was 10:30 in the morning.
-Tanya Brown, a 17-year-old classmate of Adrian who was sitting three rows behind him, observed the boys passing around the small and sliver gun.
+Tanya Brown, a 17-year-old classmate of Adrian who was sitting three rows behind him, observed the boys passing around the small and silver gun.
 She heard Michael Joseph Pratt say he'd shoot Ajax, to which Ajax replied, "No, you won't."
-Michael proved Ajax wrong when he pulled the trigger and the gun went off.
-Ajax tried to get up and run away, but his eyes rolled back in his head and he fell to the floor.
+Michael proved Ajax wrong when he pulled the trigger, and the gun went off.
+Ajax tried to get up and run away, but his eyes rolled back in his head, and he fell to the floor.
 His head hit the floor when he collapsed.
 An unnamed 17-year-old boy, who owned the unregistered pistol, called his mother and told her what happened.
 Together, they went to the police station where he turned himself in.
 Police arrived at the school and arrested Michael.
 Police ruled the shooting accidental as evidence collect found no argument between the boys and that they were all friends.
 However, Tanya said it "wasn't no accident."
 Ajax, who dropped out of junior high school two years, died from this shooting.
 Police arrested Michael, 18, and charged him with homicide.
 The unnamed 17-year-old boy was charged him with possession of a prohibited weapon.

 Source: Washington Post - Spingarn High Student Fatally Shot at School Assembly